Liam-Pearson/KennedyRoboticsTeam5408/KennedyRoboticsTeam5408-master/README.md

 B4 - Opens the claw
 B5 - Extends the telescoping arm
 B6 - Retracts (reduces tension on wire, allowing it to fall back in place) the telescoping arm.
+B11 - Activates EMERGENCY STOP!
+Stops all robot operations from proceeding.
+B12 - De-activates EMERGENCY STOP!
+Allows all robot operations to proceed.

 Operating Procedures:
 1 - Open FRC Driver Station